A Closing Vision – Ezekiel 43

 And in you all the families of the earth will be blessed.”
 Genesis 12:2-3 (NASB)

+From Abraham’s call, to Ezekiel’s closing vision, to the arrival of the promised Messiah Jesus, who blesses all the families of the earth, God’s message is one of great hope for all who would believe, both Jew and Gentile.
 Today is a great day to reach out to the Lord in faith.
-He is right there, loves you deeply, and longs to be a blessing to you.
+He is right there, loving you deeply, and longing to be a blessing to you.

-Father God, thank You for Jesus who went to the cross for my sin and was raised from the dead for my eternal life.
+Father God, thank You for Jesus, who went to the cross for my sin and was raised from the dead for my eternal life.
 I ask for Your purification and cleansing today.
-Free me from the harmful thoughts and habits that sometimes grip my mind and soul.
-Bless me so that I may sit at Your feet and learn from You.
-In Jesus’ name we ask this, Amen.
+Free me from selfish, angry, or harmful thoughts and habits that may sometimes grip my being.
+Restore me to Your holiness, and bless me so that I may sit at Your feet, learning to live a life full of love, to Your glory.
+We ask this in Jesus’ name, Amen.